Note 6: Floor Plan Financing

 PNC Equipment Finance, LLC

 The Company has an Inventory Loan, Guaranty and Security Agreement (the “Loan Agreement”) with PNC Equipment Finance, LLC.
-On August 25, 2025, the Company renewed the Loan Agreement for an additional one year.
-The Loan Agreement, as of December 31, 2025, provides the Company with a $475.0 million revolving credit facility, which matures on August 25, 2026 and bears interest at a three-month term secured overnight financing rate (“SOFR”) plus 3.00%.
+As of December 31, 2024, the Loan Agreement provided the Company with a $520.0 million revolving credit facility, which matures on August 25, 2025 and bears interest at a three-month term secured overnight financing rate (“SOFR”) plus 3.00%.

 Note 8: Long-Term Debt